civiform/docs/docs/governance-and-management/governance/governance-processes.md

 The design of major product features must be developed publicly and collaboratively across the project.
 The following process describes how new features should be designed, reviewed, and approved:

 1. **Product Requirements Documents** (PRDs) are developed and authored by members of the Product Design Committee.
 Initial authorship is informed by research among Users and Member Organizations.
-2. **PRDs are reviewed** for a period of up to X weeks by the Governance and Technical Design Committees.
+2. **PRDs are reviewed** for a defined review period by the Governance and Technical Design Committees.
 3. **PRDs are finalized** after incorporating feedback from reviewers.
 Finalized PRDs are saved in the Public Drive and added as links in the [public product roadmap](https://github.com/orgs/civiform/projects/1/views/11).
 4. **PRDs are approved** by simple majority vote from Member Organizations in the Governance Committee.